-$\dot{\upsilon}$ $\ddot{R}$ )\ if z instantiates the same relational property that y instantiates in virtue of being R\related to x.
+The last step in schematically characterising the relatedness that obtains among parts in an integrated whole is to consider the fact that the primary instance of relation itself might not be sufficient to relate all the parts.
+A primary instance is a relation taken solely in itself.
+Secondary instances of relation result from considering the disjunction with its converse, R $\odot R$ , or its ancestral (R $\odot R$ )\.
+Formally, z is related to x under the ancestral (R $\odot R$ )\ if z instantiates the same relational property that y instantiates in virtue of being R\-related to x.
 For example, your grandfather is related to you under the relation fatherhood\ because your father is related likewise to you.
 Note that fatherhood\ is not the same relation as fatherhood proper.
 In the latter case, clearly you would not be related to your grandfather under the relation of fatherhood, simply because your grandfather is your grandfather and not your father.
-The ancestral of a relation emphasizes the relation purely under the aspect of the property that is inherited, so to say, by one objects from the other all the way down in the order of objects.
-We can say that the property in question holds indirectly under (R $\dot{\upsilon}$ $\breve{R}$ )\ whereas under R it holds directly.
+The ancestral of a relation emphasises the relation purely under the aspect of the property that is inherited, so to say, by one object from the other all the way down in the order of objects.
+We can say that the property in question holds indirectly under (R $\boxdot R$ )\ whereas under R it holds directly.
 You are indirectly, by a row of fatherhood relations, related to your grandfather but only directly under this relation to your father.

 The first operation (disjunction with the converse) yields secondary instances of R by rendering the relation symmetric, the second one (ancestral) by rendering it reflexive and transitive.
-The objects, related under various instances of R, primary and secondary, form a R-family:
+The